« Previous Page

 bright.
 But not being able to read well can make many areas of learning difficult.

-Dyslexia is also called specific reading disability,
+Dyslexia is also called specific learning disability,

 reading disorder, and reading disability.

 Experts don't know for sure